 What’s the Average Width of a Car?

+How wide is a typical car?
 A car’s width varies depending on its make, model and year.
 You can find out your car’s width by checking its specs on the car company’s website.
 Explore these types of vehicles and their average dimensions.

 - The average width of sedans: A typical midsized sedan is roughly 6.25 feet wide.